 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, VMware reported significant carbon emissions, with Scope 1 emissions totalling approximately 2,427,420 kg CO2e and Scope 2 emissions at about 400,520 kg CO2e in the US.
-The company has set ambitious targets to reduce its carbon footprint, committing to a 50% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2019 as the base year.
-This commitment aligns with their broader goal of achieving net zero carbon emissions across all operations and supply chains by 2030.
-Globally, VMware's total emissions for 2023 reached approximately 397,008,000 kg CO2e, with Scope 3 emissions accounting for a substantial portion at about 392,515,000 kg CO2e.
-The company aims to reduce these Scope 3 emissions, particularly from employee commuting and fuel-and-energy-related activities, by 50% by 2031.
-VMware's initiatives include increasing the sourcing of renewable electricity from 94% in FY2019 to 100% by FY2021, a target they plan to maintain through FY2031.
-Furthermore, they are working towards ensuring that 75% of their suppliers have science-based targets by 2025, reinforcing their commitment to sustainability and climate action.
+In 2023, VMware, headquartered in the US, reported significant carbon emissions, with Scope 1 emissions totalling approximately 2,427,420 kg CO2e and Scope 2 emissions amounting to about 400,520 kg CO2e (market-based).
+The company has set ambitious targets to reduce its carbon footprint, aiming for a 50% reduction in both Scope 1 and Scope 2 emissions by 2030, using 2019 as the base year.
+This commitment is part of a broader strategy to achieve net zero carbon emissions across its operations and supply chain by 2030.
+VMware's emissions data is cascaded from its parent company, VMware LLC, which also adheres to the Science Based Targets initiative (SBTi).
+The SBTi targets include a commitment to reduce absolute Scope 3 emissions by 50% by 2031 from a 2019 base year, alongside a goal for 75% of its suppliers to have science-based targets by 2025.
+The company has made strides in renewable energy sourcing, increasing its annual procurement from 94% in FY2019 to a commitment of 100% by FY2021, which it plans to maintain through to FY2031.
+VMware's efforts reflect a strong commitment to sustainability and climate action within the software and services sector.

 Access structured emissions data, company-specific emission factors, and source documents